 Tag Archives: JP McLean

 This is Part 2 in a 3-part series about annually held writing and reading festivals that have moved online this year.
 The good news is that these festivals are now open to readers and writers all over the world!
-(Link to Part 1)
+(Link to Part 1 and Part 3)

 Authors JP McLean and Bill Engleson have both been promoted on Authors-Readers International and both live on Denman Island.
 They were also both involved in this year’s Denman Island Readers and Writers Virtual Mini-Fest, so when I asked JP McLean about including information on this festival as part of my series, she asked Stewart Goodings (the co-chair of the DIRWF) to contribute to the post.
 While the date of this year’s festival has come and gone, ALL direct video links are still available to view and enjoy, for anyone – around thee world!